 Colon and rectal cancers are among the few preventable cancers.
-In fact, with early detection, colon and rectal cancers have nearly a 90% survival rate1.
+In fact, with early detection, colon and rectal cancers have a high survival rate.
 They generally begin with the formation of a single polyp.
 Since polyps come in different varieties, some may be precursors to cancer.
 However, polyps can be easily detected and removed during a screening called a colonoscopy.

 A colonoscopy is an outpatient procedure that either a gastroenterologist or colorectal surgeon performs to evaluate the colon for polyps or cancer.
 Colonoscopies can also be used to evaluate blood in the stool, anemia, abdominal pain, diarrhea or other changes in bowel habits.
 A colonoscopy begins with sedating the patient and making him or her as comfortable as possible.
 A long, flexible tube with a fiberoptic camera at its tip is inserted into the rectum so the entire colon can be viewed.
 The scope bends as it is gently pushed through the colon to the point where it meets the small intestine.
 The camera transmits an image to a computer screen allowing the doctor to closely examine the intestinal lining.
 If polyps are found, they are removed through the scope and sent to the laboratory for diagnosis.
 The doctor may also remove tissue for a biopsy if any other abnormalities are discovered.
 The procedure usually lasts 30 minutes and is rarely painful.